dell/omnia/docs/source/Troubleshooting/FAQ.rst

     * Configure the first PXE device to be active for PXE booting.
     * PXE boot the target node manually.

-**Why does provisioning fail on RHEL nodes running 8.5 or earlier?**
+**Why does the provision.yml fail at 'provision validation: Install common packages for provision' on RHEL nodes running 8.5 or earlier?**

 .. image:: ../images/RedHat_provisionerror_sshpass.PNG